cvipenta/code-ss/z-dp.md

 ## A. CREATIONAL

 ### FACTORY METHOD
-> Factory method is a creational design pattern which solves the problem of creating product objects without specifying their concrete classes.
+> Factory method is a creational design pattern which solves the problem of creating type objects without specifying their concrete classes.\
-<br>Factory Method defines a method, which should be used for creating objects instead of direct constructor call (new operator).
+  Factory Method defines a method, which should be used for creating objects instead of direct constructor call (new operator).
 Subclasses can override this method to change the class of objects that will be created.

-- Define an interface for creating an object, but let the subclasses decide which class to instanciate.
+- Define an interface for creating an object, but let the subclasses decide which class to instantiate.
-  The Factory method delegates the real instanciation to subclasses
+  The Factory method delegates the real instantiation to subclasses
 - produces one single type of objects (implementing the same interface)